U.S. Route 30 in Pennsylvania: West Virginia to Pittsburgh

 Past this point, the highway continues east between urban areas to the north and the Monongahela River to the south, with the Three Rivers Heritage Trail in the median.
 The freeway comes to an interchange connecting to PA 885 and Forbes Avenue north of the Birmingham Bridge, at which point the trail leaves the median of the freeway and the river heads further south from the freeway.
 I-376/US 22/US 30 head southeast, with the Three Rivers Heritage Trail parallel to the south, and reaches a westbound exit and eastbound entrance with PA 885.
 The highway turns east away from the trail and passes over the Allegheny Valley Railroad's P&W Subdivision line.

 The freeway comes to an interchange with Beechwood Boulevard before it narrows to four lanes and passes under the southern portion of Squirrel Hill in the Squirrel Hill Tunnel.
-Past the tunnel, I-376/US 22/US 30 head through wooded areas and pass over Ninemile Run in Frick Park.
+Past the tunnel, I-376/US 22/US 30 heads through wooded areas and passes over Ninemile Run in Frick Park.
 The highway leaves Pittsburgh as it comes to an interchange with Braddock Avenue that serves Edgewood and Swissvale.
 The freeway continues east through suburban areas in Edgewood, passing under Norfolk Southern Railway's Pittsburgh Line and the PRT's Martin Luther King Jr. East Busway.

-I-376/US 22/US 30 turn to the northeast and head through a corner of Braddock Hills before entering Wilkinsburg.
+I-376/US 22/US 30 turns to the northeast and heads through a corner of Braddock Hills before entering Wilkinsburg.
 In Wilkinsburg, the freeway comes to an interchange with the southern terminus of PA 8, where US 30 splits from I-376/US 22 on the Penn-Lincoln Parkway by heading southeast at-grade on Ardmore Boulevard.